ferrous-systems/sparc-experiments/sparc-demo-rtems/README.md

 We use the [`Makefile`](./Makefile) and the [`rtemsdemo/.cargo/config.toml`](./rtemsdemo/.cargo/config.toml) file to set the CPU to `leon3` and the BCC BSP to `leon3`.
 Feel free to pick an alternative.
-You may also need to alter these arguments to tell your toolchain which BSP or CPU you are using.

 See
 <https://doc.rust-lang.org/nightly/rustc/platform-support/sparc-unknown-none-elf.html>